ClementTsang/bottom/README.md

 - `q`, `Ctrl-c` to quit.
 Note if you are currently in the search widget, `q` will not work so you can still type.

+- `Esc` to close a dialog window, widget, or exit maximized mode.

 - `Ctrl-r` to reset the screen and reset all collected data.

 - `f` to freeze the screen from updating with new data.
 Press `f` again to unfreeze.
 Note that monitoring will still continue in the background.

-- `Ctrl/Shift`-arrow or `H/J/K/L` to navigate between widgets. **Note that on macOS, `Ctrl`-arrow keys seem to conflict with an existing macOS binding, use `Shift`-arrow key or `H/J/K/L` instead.**
+- `Ctrl/Shift`-arrow or `H/J/K/L` to navigate between widgets. **Note that on macOS, some keybindings may collide with existing ones; `H/J/K/L` should work however.**

-- `Esc` to close a dialog window or exit maximized mode.
+- `Up` or `k` and `Down` or `j` scrolls through the list if the widget is a table (Temperature, Disks, Processes).

 - `?` to get a help screen explaining the controls.
 Note all controls except `Esc` to close the dialog will be disabled while this is open.

-- `Enter` on a widget to maximize the widget.

-#### Scrollable tables

-- `Up` or `k` and `Down` or `j` scrolls through the list if the widget is a table (Temperature, Disks, Processes).

 - `gg` or `Home` to jump to the first entry of the current table.

 - `G` (`Shift-g`) or `End` to jump to the last entry of the current table.

+- `Enter` on a widget to maximize the widget.

 #### CPU